 Gas Transportation: The site is immediately adjacent to an existing gas pipeline right-of-way belonging to CEG.
 The main transportation pipeline is approximately 10 km from the site.
 A separate gas pipeline will be built from the citygate of Japeri to the site, and will follow the path of an existing pipeline to the Dutra highway, from where it will proceed east to the site;

-Terrain: The site is flat, almost free of vegetation and is physically ideal for a project of this type.
+Terrain: The site is flat, almost free of vegetation and is physically suitable for a project of this type.

-The plant will be built in two phases of 500 MW each, with approximately 24 months to build each phase, and most likely, a year between the beginning of operations of Phase I and the commencement of construction of Phase II.
+[The plant will be built in two phases of 495.5 MW each, with approximately 24 months to build each phase.
 EPC contractors have yet to be determined.
-Phase II would begin commercial operations one to two years following Phase I, which is currently expected to begin commercial operations by the end of 2002.
-Project development will run through most of the year 2000 with construction commencing in the fourth quarter of 2000.
+Phase II would begin commercial operations one year following Phase I, which is currently expected to begin commercial operations by January 2003.
+Project development will run through most of the year 2000 with construction commencing in the fourth quarter of 2000.]

 Because Riogen I has been awarded Emergency Plant status, it is expected to obtain the required approvals on an expedited basis.
 As discussed below, PPA and gas supply negotiations are already in progress.
 Riogen II is at an earlier stage of development.